Golden Triangle Special Economic Zone

-The zone is dominated by the Kings Romans casino which attracts mostly Chinese visitors, and several hotels.
+At the centre of the zone is Kings Romans casino which attracts mostly Chinese visitors, and several hotels.
+The infrastructure is de facto Chinese (street signs, etc.), Mandarin is spoken and where the Chinese yuan is the only accepted currency.
 It is part of a wider trend of casinos emerging in the Mekong region following the displacement of money laundering from Macao in 2014.

 Since its commencement, it has gained a reputation of being a Chinese city rife with illegal activities such as drug, human and animal trafficking although Kings Romans' owner has denied the allegations while Lao authorities have also carried out some enforcement action following the reports.
 In January 2018, the United States Treasury Department sanctioned Kings Romans, its owner, Zhao Wei, and the "Zhao Wei Transnational Crime Organization," alleging the casino was used to launder money and traffic drugs, among other serious crimes.

 Despite this, consignments of drugs and precursors still transit near the Golden Triangle Special Economic Zone.
-Seizures of high-grade crystal methamphetamine traced back to the Laos border are up over 200% in 2020 in northeast Thailand, and dozens of large seizures have been made in recent months in Vietnam along its remote and often mountainous 2,100 kilometer (1,300 mile) border with Laos as well.
-At the same time there are increasing reports of precursor chemicals from across the region going through Laos, destined for autonomous special regions and known drug-producing areas in neighbouring Myanmar.
-The SEZ is a known base for fraud factories, where global cyber scams are conducted.

 Location

-The Golden Triangle Special Economic Zone is located along the Mekong River in the infamous Golden Triangle area where Laos, Myanmar and Thailand meet.
+The Golden Triangle Special Economic Zone is located along the Mekong River in the Golden Triangle area where Laos, Myanmar and Thailand meet.
 The zone is midway (20.361150, 100.099807) between Houay Xay, the capital of Laos' Bokeo Province, and Tachileik, Myanmar.
 The Thai village of Ban Sop Ruak near Chiang Saen town, Chiang Rai Province lies directly across the Mekong River from the zone.

 Besides the casino, the zone has hotels, shops, restaurants, hospital and apartment blocks.
 There are also several markets in the zone, including the well-known Don Sao Market which is part of the itinerary of most Mekong River boat tours from Thailand.